Skip to main content

 • registrar (ex officio, non-voting)

-• associate provost for academic affairs (ex officio, non-voting)
+• vice provost for academic affairs (ex officio, non-voting)

 • curriculum coordinator, (ex-officio, non-voting)